nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

 As a result, the latest static content can be referenced instead of the cache in the client when the static content is replaced.

-The version of the static content that is added using parameters is configured in the :ref:`configuration file (config file)<repository-environment_configuration>`.
+The version of the static content that is added using parameters is configured in the :ref:`configuration file (properties file)<repository-environment_configuration>`.
 This function is disabled if the version of the static content is not configured in the configuration file.

 The version of the static content is specified with the key name ``static_content_version``.